thengl/GeoMLA/README.md

     ##  $ WT06     : int  NA NA NA NA NA NA NA NA NA NA ...
     ##  $ WT11     : int  NA NA NA NA NA NA NA NA NA NA ...

-this is a relatively large data set with almost 200,000 observations (which is typical for daily meteo station data).
-Next we derive cumulative day (`cdate`) and day of the year (`doy`):
+this is a relatively large data set with almost 200,000 observations (such spatiotemporal data sets are typically large).
+Next we derive cumulative day (`cdate`) and day of the year (`doy`) which we will also use further as covariates to explain daily precipitation:

 ``` r
 co_prec$cdate = floor(unclass(as.POSIXct(as.POSIXct(paste(co_prec$DATE), format="%Y-%m-%d")))/86400)
 co_prec$doy = as.integer(strftime(as.POSIXct(paste(co_prec$DATE), format="%Y-%m-%d"), format = "%j"))
 ```

-We can extract fixed spatial locations of stations and overaly with covariates such as elevation (`elev_1km`) and long-term precipitation maps (`PRISM_prec`):
+We also extract fixed spatial locations of stations and overaly with covariates such as elevation (`elev_1km`) and long-term precipitation maps (`PRISM_prec`):

 ``` r
 co_locs.sp = co_prec[!duplicated(co_prec$STATION),c("STATION","LATITUDE","LONGITUDE")]